tycobbb/Spectra/README.md

 ========
 Keep app-specific colors in-sync across all your tools with a single specification!

 Spectra is a Ruby DSL for generating color palettes (.clr), Objective-C categories, and Swift extensions.
-Define a spectrum.rb file, run `spectra`, and your color files synchronize!
+Define a spectrum.rb file, run `spectra generate`, and your color files synchronize!

 ## Using the DSL: spectrum.rb